harness/developer-hub/docs/internal-developer-portal/scorecards/track-migrations.md

 ## Understanding Checks in Scorecards

 We have added data points for git based datasources (GitHub, GitLab, etc.), to be used to create custom checks in Scorecards that can match and extract specific string patterns from any file in your source code.
-This feature is particularly useful for tracking versions in various files eg., bazel for java, Dockerfile, go.mod for go, package.json for react and javascript, manifest files, etc.
+This feature is particularly useful for tracking versions in various files eg., bazel for java, Dockerfile, go.mod for go, package.json for React and JavaScript, manifest files, etc.

 ## Setting up a Custom Check